Skip to content

 Open your browser and access the Spotter host's IP address via HTTP or HTTPS and log in with your instance admin credentials.

 After installation, apply the Spotter License provided to you by the Spotter team.
-Please refer to the License Management section for guidance.
+Please refer to the License management section for guidance.

 Setting up the CLI